 Medical Editor: John P. Cunha, DO, FACOEP

-Cytotec (misoprostol) is used to prevent the formation of ulcers in the stomach during treatment with aspirin or non-steroidal anti-inflammatory drugs (NSAIDs).
+Cytotec (misoprostol) is a synthetic (man-made) prostaglandin used to prevent the formation of ulcers in the stomach during treatment with aspirin or non-steroidal anti-inflammatory drugs (NSAIDs).
 NSAIDs and aspirin are used to treat pain, fever, arthritis, and inflammatory conditions.
-It is a synthetic (man-made) prostaglandin.
-This medication is available in generic form.
-Common side effects include nausea or stomach cramps.
+Cytotec is available in generic form.
+Common side effects of Cytotec include:

 Our Cytotec (misoprostol) Side Effects Drug Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.